 Natural Hazard planning is undertaken by Councils to help protect people, property and infrastructure from a wide range of natural hazards (e.g. flooding, landslides, earthquakes, tsunami) as well as building stronger more resilient communities.

 The natural hazards provisions are found in the Natural Hazards chapter of the plan, as well as in some other chapters such as Subdivision.

 Natural hazards provisions identify where it is development is or isn’t appropriate and what we should consider when developing in areas subject to natural hazard risk.

 The natural hazards provisions (except coastal hazards) in the District Plan will be reviewed first because some areas of the district level of hazard risk changed following the 2016 earthquake events.

-Council has decided to use the standard plan change process under the Resource Management Act (RMA) to review the natural hazards provisions.
-Specifically, we will need to follow the RMA ‘Schedule 1’ process.
+Council is using the standard plan change process under the Resource Management Act (RMA) to review the natural hazards provisions.
+Specifically the RMA ‘Schedule 1’ process.

 Research has been completed to help Council gain a better understanding of a number of Natural Hazard issues in the District.

 - Ote Makura (Goose Bay) floodplain investigation

 - Deterministic mapping of potential Landslide Debris Inundation